elorest/cry/README.md

    - `cry scripts/stuff.cr`
 1. *back*: open and previous run in editor mode.
    - `cry -b 1` ... copies previous run to tmp file for editing and runs when editor is closed.
+1. *loop*: continuously edit and execute code.
+   - `cry -o -b 1` ... copies previous run to tmp file for editing and runs when editor is closed in a loop.
 1. *log*: show a log of all previous runs.
    - `cry --log`